Heavy lifting at English woolsack Races

 Welcome to the world of wool sack racing.

-Every year, determined competitors take to the streets to do some heavy lifting at the 240-yard (220 meter)-long Tetbury Woolsack Races for a contest steeped in tradition.
+Every year, determined competitors take to the streets to do some heavy lifting at the 240-yard (220 metre)-long Tetbury Woolsack Races for a contest steeped in tradition.

 The event's origins are said to date back to the Middle Ages when young men would show off their strength to women by racing up a hill with a woolsack.
 The wool trade was one of England's primary businesses.